-All airports receiving federal Airport Improvement Program (AIP) funding are required to maintain a current Capital Improvement Program (CIP) with the FAA.
-The purpose of the CIP is to prioritize projects to properly accommodate the forecasted aviation demand, setting a timeframe in which projects should be accomplished.
+All airports receiving federal Airport

+Improvement Program (AIP) funding are

+required to maintain a current Capital

+Improvement Program (CIP) with the FAA.
+The

+purpose of the CIP is to prioritize projects to

+properly accommodate the forecasted aviation

+demand, setting a timeframe in which projects

+should be accomplished.

 The CIP is funded through federal, state, and local entities.
 Federal funds are provided through entitlement grants, which are distributed by a formula based on the number of enplanements by individual airports, and through discretionary grants.
 State grants allocate taxes from transportation fuels for distribution to airports.
-In Virginia, funds allocated by the Commonwealth Transportation Board are given to the Virginia Aviation Board (VAB) who then allocates funds to any airport in Virginia that is available for public use.
+The Virginia Aviation Board (VAB) allocates funds to any airport in Virginia that is available for public use.
 Local funds consist of passenger facility charge (PFC) revenue, customer facility charges (CFC), and Authority funds.